 - Dynamite Cop has all of the mooks and boss mocking you while you're lying on the floor, most often calling you a loser or a poor baby.
 If you have any continues left, when you hit start, you jump up and sucker punch the nearest foe.

 - The arcade version of The Combatribes barks "You coward!
 Get out!
 Game Over" if you choose not to continue.

 - Final Fight features the heroes in the villains' lair, tied up, in a Death Trap.
 Why Don't You Just Shoot Him??
 If you continue before the clock runs out, a knife comes down to cut the fuse and your bonds, allowing you to escape.

 Card Battle Games

-- If you drive into the ocean or the river in Midtown Madness, you get the message "Sleep with the fishes!", and, in Midtown Madness 2 as well driving in San Francisco, meanwhile in London it adds the message "More tea, vicar?".
+- If you drive into the ocean or the river in Midtown Madness, you get the message "Sleep with the fishes!", and, in Midtown Madness 2, the same message is used if you were driving in San Francisco; meanwhile, in London, it adds the message "More tea, vicar?".

 - The console releases of the Crazy Taxi series have minigames where you need to fulfill certain objectives.
 In these minigames, failing an objective yields a message from the announcer.
 Survive, but fail?
 "Uh-oh, too bad!"
 Fall into the water?
 "No time to take a bath!"
 Fall hundreds of meters to your doom?
 "Hey!
 Where ya goin'?"